Funeral held for 4½-year-old boy killed in Quebec daycare crash | CBC News

 Two children, including Jacob, died when the bus drove into the entrance of the Garderie Éducative de Sainte-Rose daycare last week.
 Six other children were injured in the incident, which sent shockwaves across the country.

+Samir Alahmad, the president of the province's private daycare association, was among those who attended the funeral.

+"There's no words to describe what the family are suffering today," he said.
+"Every parent in Quebec, every citizen in Quebec should feel the pain those people are suffering now," said

-In the days that followed, vigils and church services were organized to mourn the victims.
+In the days that followed the deadly crash, vigils and church services were organized to mourn the victims.

 The lights at Montreal's city hall, the Olympic Stadium and the CN Tower in Toronto were turned off in memory of the children who died.
 The following day, the flag of the National Assembly flew at half-mast.